denten-books/plain-text/40-surface.md

 between junk (spam) mail generators and their filters.

-The advent of programmable media---punch cards and ticker tape---coupled human-compatible alphabets with machine control code.
-Reduced to a discrete and reliably reproducible set of characters, natural languages could now be conveyed as electric signals.
+The advent of programmable media---punch cards and ticker tape---coupled human-compatible alphabets with machine control code.[^ln2-loom] Reduced to a discrete and reliably reproducible set of characters, natural languages could now be conveyed as electric signals.
 In such a transitive state language became more mobile than ever before.
 It was transmitted efficiently across vast distances.
 The mechanization of type introduced new control characters into circulation, that affected machine state changes at a distance.
 Initially, such state changes were simple: "begin transmission," "sound error bell," "start new line."
 With time, they developed into what we now know as programming languages.
 Content meant for people was being routinely intermixed with code meant to control machine devices.
 Such early remote capabilities were quickly adapted to control everything from radio stations to advertising billboards and knitting machines [@hough_wired_1931; @adler_knitting_1933;
 @casper_remote_1934].

 Language compressed and pushed through the wires underwent a number of